-- A. The Employer and the Union agree to continue their policies of not discriminating against any employee because of race, color, religion, sex, sexual orientation, gender identity, national origin, mental or physical disability, marital status, political affiliation, or Union activity. - B. Any complaint alleging unlawful discrimination based on race, color, religion, sex, sexual orientation, gender identity, national origin, age, mental or physical disability, marital status or political affiliation which is brought to the Union for processing will be submitted directly to the MERC Human Resources Manager.
-If such a complaint is not satisfactorily resolved within thirty (30) days of its submission, it may be submitted to the Bureau of Labor and Industries for resolution.

-If an employee has a grievance alleging unlawful discrimination based on Union activity, it shall be submitted at Step 3 of the grievance procedure with a copy to the Metro Human Resources Office.
+- A. The Employer and the Union agree to continue their policies of not discriminating against any employee because of race, color, religion, sex, sexual orientation, gender identity, national origin, mental or physical disability, marital status, political affiliation, or Union activity.
+The provisions of this Agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, sex, marital status, sexual orientation, gender identity, race, color, creed, religion, national origin, association or political affiliation, mental or physical disability, veteran's status or any other class protected by law. - B. Any complaint alleging unlawful discrimination based on race, color, religion, sex, sexual orientation, gender identity, national origin, age, mental or physical disability, marital status or political affiliation age, sex, marital status, sexual orientation, gender identity, race, color, creed, religion, national origin, association or political affiliation, mental or physical disability, veteran's status or any other class protected by law which is brought to the Union for processing will be submitted directly to the MERC Metro Human Resources Manager Director.
+If such a complaint is not satisfactorily resolved within thirty (30) days of its submission, it may be submitted to the Bureau of Labor and Industries for resolution. - C. If an employee has a grievance alleging unlawful discrimination based on Union activity, it shall be submitted at Step 3 of the grievance procedure with a copy to the Metro Human Resources OfficeDirector.
 Thereafter, the grievance will be resolved by the Employment Relations Board and shall not be subject to the arbitration provisions of this Agreement.